ADI-Academy/Exercises/week4/README.md

 ### Control Flow
-1. Create a [python dictionary](https://docs.python.org/2/library/stdtypes.html#dict) with they key as the names of your group members and the values as the heights in inches. **Example:**
+1. Create a [python dictionary](https://docs.python.org/2/library/stdtypes.html#dict) with the keys as the names of your group members and the values as their heights in inches. **Example:**
 ```python
 my_friends = {'jonathan': 68, 'cesar': 62, 'nick': 100}
 ```